Walcheren Campaign: Background

+The blockade of the Scheldt was declared as early as 14 May 1809, but no reconnaissance or sounding of the entrance fairways has been carried out before the campaign began.

 In July 1809, the British decided to seal the estuary of the Scheldt to prevent the port of Antwerp being used as a base against them.
 The primary aim of the campaign was to destroy the French fleet thought to be in Flushing while providing a diversion for the hard-pressed Austrians.
 However, the Battle of Wagram had already occurred before the start of the campaign and the Austrians had effectively already lost the war.

 John Pitt, 2nd Earl of Chatham commanded the army, and Sir Richard Strachan commanded the navy, the full expeditionary force of 37 ships, the greatest to have ever left England, leaving The Downs on 28 July.
 Commanders included Hugh Downman, Edward Codrington, Amelius Beauclerk, William Charles Fahie, George Cockburn and George Dundas.

+General John Pitt combined initial tactical successes with an eventual strategic retreat, but errors were overshadowed by eventual failure Helder Expedition.